EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/03-port-forwarding.md

    * Click the `Protocol` dropdown, and select `tcp`.
    * Enter the `Dest. port` as `8006`.
    * Optional: Enter a `Source` to filter by IP/Subnet range.
-(Note that Proxmox already allows the private virbr0 network by default, so you only need to filter the outside network.)
+(Note that Proxmox already allows the private virbr0 network by default [anti-lockout rule for your workstation], so you only need to filter the outside network.)
    * Click the `Add` button to add the new rule.

 ## Test the firewall